globalw/ragflow/docs/guides/manage_files.md

 ## Search files or folders

-As of RAGFlow v0.10.0, the search feature is still in a rudimentary form, supporting only file and folder search in the current directory by name (files or folders in the child directory will not be retrieved).
+As of Tessi ai. v0.10.0, the search feature is still in a rudimentary form, supporting only file and folder search in the current directory by name (files or folders in the child directory will not be retrieved).

 ![search file](https://github.com/infiniflow/ragflow/assets/93570324/77ffc2e5-bd80-4ed1-841f-068e664efffe)

 ## Rename file or folder

-RAGFlow's file management allows you to rename a file or folder:
+Tessi ai.'s file management allows you to rename a file or folder:

 ![rename_file](https://github.com/infiniflow/ragflow/assets/93570324/5abb0704-d9e9-4b43-9ed4-5750ccee011f)

 ## Delete files or folders

-RAGFlow's file management allows you to delete files or folders individually or in bulk.
+Tessi ai.'s file management allows you to delete files or folders individually or in bulk.

 To delete a file or folder: